 My favorite way to demonstrate the necessity of summarizing is to bring in a few actual university textbooks.
-It’s especially effective if you can get textbooks that would be taught in classes that match your students’ intended majors.
-Give them a few minutes to leaf through and then tell them that many professors will require them to read several chapters at a time.
+It’s especially effective to get textbooks that would be taught in classes that match your students’ intended majors.
+Give them a few minutes to leaf through, and then tell them that many professors will require them to read several chapters at a time.
 (This is a good time to mention the importance of skimming as well.)

 Ask them if they think they will remember everything after they’ve read it.
-Ask them if after six chapters or so, they will be ready to take a quiz or test.
+Ask them if they will be ready to take a quiz or test after six chapters or so.

-Lead them to realize that if they can summarize the chapters, when it’s time to study for a test, they will not be as overwhelmed with information.
+Lead them to realize that if they can summarize the chapters, they will not be as overwhelmed with information when it’s time to study for a test.
 I like to draw upon what I already know about their favorite ways to spend their free time.

 For example: “Mohammed, would you like to re-read the whole book to prepare for your final exam?
 Or would you rather just read the summaries you made for each chapter?
 Which would give you more time to spend camping with your friends?”-what I actually asked a student